J1mL1/causal-latent-cot/README.md

 ## Latest Updates

-- Feb 09, 2026: The paper was released on arXiv: [Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure](https://arxiv.org/abs/2602.08783).
+🔥 May 01, 2026: Our paper was accepted to the ICML 2026!!!
+🔥 Mar 12, 2026: Our GitHub repo is online!
-- Mar 01, 2026: The paper was accepted to the ICLR 2026 workshop [Latent & Implicit Thinking - Going Beyond CoT Reasoning](https://latent-implicit-thinking.github.io/).
+🔥 Mar 01, 2026: The paper was accepted to the ICLR 2026 workshop [Latent & Implicit Thinking - Going Beyond CoT Reasoning](https://latent-implicit-thinking.github.io/).
 OpenReview discussion: [9rBJRME17M](https://openreview.net/forum?id=9rBJRME17M#discussion).
-- Mar 12, 2026: Our Github repo is online!
+🔥 Feb 09, 2026: The paper was released on arXiv: [Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure](https://arxiv.org/abs/2602.08783).

 ## Repository Structure